The namespace reserved for all the Reeborg World methods.

 Properties

-Name Type Argument Description goal
+Name Type Argument Description goalboolean <optional>

 If

-, this will represent a goal i.e. the number of object that must be put at that location.- Source:
+true, this will represent a goal i.e. the number of object that must be put at that location.- Source:

 Throws: